miii/vue-lettering/README.md

 </h1>
 ```

-## ⚙️  Options
-The plugin provides many options to help your customize the behavior of the injection.<br>
-[Click here](./OPTIONS.md) to read more about the available options.

 ## 🔉  Accessibility
-This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile by default to users with screenreaders.
-Read more [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
+This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile to users with screenreaders.

 ## ❗️ Issues
 If you have any feedback or suggestions, please feel free to write an issue or PR.